 Another aspect is the cost of the public option.
 If you fall below 200% of the poverty line, you will not have to pay additional health care taxes.
 If you are above the line, there will be an income-based annual healthcare tax.
 The idea is to tax those in a better financial state because they will be more likely to afford it.
 The federal government and other taxpayers will cover those who are fully funded.

 The public option allows citizens to choose whether they want universal health care instead of forcing it on them.
 According to current legislation proposals, the public option would function similarly to how the ACA works now.

 But critics of the public option point out that letting private, for-profit health insurance companies continue to play such a large role in the healthcare system will likely keep medical costs higher than they need to be.

 The latter option for Medicare for All is the single-payer system.
 This mandated system proposes using funds from corporate taxes, marginal taxes from wealthy citizens, and pre-existing income tax from state and federal health insurance companies.

 Most out-of-pocket costs are subject to be eliminated with the single-payer system.
-This proposal will attract many Americans because that means the majority of them will not have to pay directly.
+This proposal will attract many Americans because most of them will not have to pay directly.
 Therefore, the federal government will pay the cost to your providers instead of paying for your health care.

 The Pros of Medicare For All